It's not just fruit, it's sugar.

 For me, a handful of blueberries is about 40 grams.
 I would have a handful with breakfast and another handful throughout the day till they were gone.
 That's only like 8 handfuls, so no big deal, right...

 OK, sometimes I munched on nothing but blueberries all day, and sometimes, I have blueberries for supper.
 But no big deal, right...

 I told my doctor, that sometimes, I felt like I was starving, and, I thought it was because I had not eaten enough that day.

 My doctor told me to think about sugar cubes.
-That if all I ate for super was blueberries, that's a lot of sugar, and, I will crash later.
+That is all I ate for super was blueberries, that's a lot of sugar, and, I will crash later.

 Yup, that's what was happening.
-Even though on paper I had eaten my calories for the day, I would crash, and then almost desperately look for something else to eat.
+Even though on paper I had eaten my calories for the day, I would crash, and then almost desperately looking for something else to eat.

 Eating 40 grams of blueberries is about the same as eating 2 sugar cubes.
 So a whole container could be 16 cubes, Wow that's a lot of sugar.
 I was essentially popping 2 sugar cubes 8 times a day, and crashing.